 Enrollment Data Specifics

 The research, which was compiled jointly by the American Association of Community Colleges and the National Student Clearinghouse, drew data from at least 700 two-year institutions.
 The numbers demonstrated a one-percent decline in community college enrollment nationwide, although enrollment figures are still 22 percent higher than they were in 2007.
-According to a report at the Chronicle of Higher Education
+According to a report from the Chronicle of Higher Education

 , those percentages translate to around 8.3 million community college students nationwide.